pbyrne84/phpunitskelgen/README.md

 2. Analyses constructor parameters to generate mocks from.

 3. Current internal configuration relies on Phockito/PhpUnit for mocking but this can be ovveriden for any test framework/mocking framework.
-Originally this was used internally but refactored out to make generic and generated PhpUnit mocks.
+Originally this was used internally for PHPUnit mocks but refactored out to make generic.

 4. External tool configuration is farely generic but the implemented mask to calculate class name is namespaced specific.
 This did use to hook in to PhpStorm very nicely but they removed the PHP skelgen feature for a java only one.